 DSSUM reads the daily Data (B) file and printouts out the summary of the day's DS measurements.
-An entry is also made to the OZOAVGYY.nnn file.
-The DSSUM command is usually used as part of the ED command.
-See also Appendix A.
+An entry is also made to the OZOAVGYY.nnn and NOAVG.nnn file.
+The DSSUM command is usually executed as part of the ED command.
+See also Appendix.